juliemarble/juliemarble/README.md

 ## Hi there 👋
+I'm hwirang and i'm currently majoring in AI.

 <!--
 **juliemarble/juliemarble** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.